-Home renovation bittersweet occasion for Parkland widow
+Parkland widow renovates home, preserves memories

 “It’s like standing in quicksand and you keep trying to move out of it and something keeps pulling you back in,” she said of the last two years, wiping away tears.
 “We are grieving in such a public arena.”

-Dixon is trying to use that platform to make changes.
+Hixon is trying to use that platform to make changes.
 She recently decided to run for a seat on the county school board and has become active in the debate about making schools safer.

 Debbi Hixon and her oldest son, Tom, watched the gut-wrenching school surveillance video of Chris’ last moments.
 It confirmed what they knew: He fought until the very last moment trying to protect his students.